 Some of these, like Northern Michigan University’s Medicinal Plant Chemistry bachelor’s degree, are the only program of their kind in the world.
-Others, like the University of Kentucky’s MS in Digital Mapping, are cutting-edge programs that are developed for the very specific, very new needs of the modern world.
+Others, like the University of Kentucky’s MS in Digital Mapping, are cutting-edge, unique college programs that are developed for the very specific, very new needs of the modern world.
 In some cases, it’s a career path that requires unusual skills that very few people have, while in other cases, most people may not even realize that such a career exists.
 But whatever the program, these are well-developed, and well aware of what they’re doing.

 And if you see this list and think “I should have majored in that!” – well, it’s never too late.

 MS in Digital Mapping - University of Kentucky